arifulportfolio/arifulportfolio.github.io/_pages/resume.md

 ### **Academic Credentials**
 **Bangladesh University of Engineering and Technology (BUET), Dhaka, Bangladesh**
-*Bachelor of Science in Naval Architecture and Marine Engineering*, Expected March 2025
+*Bachelor of Science in Naval Architecture and Marine Engineering*, March 2025
 **CGPA**: 3.68/4.00 (Last term GPA: 3.84)

 ---